actionml/universal-recommender/README.md

 ## Versions

-### develop

-### v0.0.1

-- initial rename for classes

-### v0.0.0
+### work in progress, by no means is this runnable

+  - Serving and query stubbed
+  - early debuggable version of a writer for indicators to ES, still working out how to identify the index, type, doc IDs, and fields
+  - MMRModel created but crash before code gets to save.
-- update for PredictionIO 0.9.2, including:
+  - upgraded to PredictionIO 0.9.3
+  - MMRAlgorithm.predict stubbed
+  - MMRAlgorithm.train working
+  - added Mahout's Spark requirements to engine.json sparkConf section, verified that Kryo serialization is working for Mahout objects
+  - Lots of work to make debuggable but this is in Intellij land, and only has an effect on build.sbt (as well as PIO on IntelliJ docs)
+  - Preparator working
+  - DataStore working
   - initial commit
-  - use new PEventStore API
-  - use appName in DataSource parameter
-  - clone of ALS as a base
+  - clone of ALS template as a base